George Barron Goodman

 Minna Goodman, age 15-19

 Sisters Rosa and Minna with father Abraham of Nottingham Terrace make this clearly George Goodman’s family.
-George is not present, but he may well have not been living with the family.
+George is not present, but he may well have been living other than with the family.

-Now knowing the parents leads us to George’s baptism in the parish of St. Marylebone, Middlesex.
+Knowing George’s parents, we are led to his baptism in the parish of St. Marylebone, Middlesex.
 The register reads: “George Barry, son of / Abraham and Rosa / Goodman / 29 Baker Street / Gentleman (deceased) / born 10 April 1815”.
 The date of the baptism is 25 November 1861 when George was 46 years old and his gentleman father was long dead.
 It is this pivotal evidence that links George Barron Goodman of Australia with George Barry Goodman of England.
 Also, we now have his birth date.

 Why would he be baptised so late in life?
 George’s adult baptism seems connected to his son’s death a fortnight later.
 George Reginald Goodman, 29 Baker Street, Marylebone, died aged 4 and was buried in All Souls' cemetery on 11 December 1861.
 Ministering to the son may have been the path to baptising the father.

-Knowing Goodman’s English family allows us to retrospectively identify him in the English census of 30 March 1851.
-Then George Goodman was residing with Ellen’s half brother Frederick Webster.
+Knowing his English family also allows us to find our George Goodman (among several) in the English census of 30 March 1851, when he was residing with Ellen’s half brother Frederick Webster.
 George is identified as Frederick’s brother-in-law, not on account of a de facto relationship with Ellen, but because George’s older sister Ann Juliet was married to Frederick.

 Revisiting George Goodman and Sarah Polack in Australia